 From the food you buy at supermarkets to the clothes you shop online, you can support ethical and regenerative companies and creators at every level of your life.
 It’s cool to be curious, so don’t be afraid to ask questions at farmer’s markets, boutiques, restaurants, and on social media about how your favorite things get made, and how you’re meant to take care of them so they last!
 (Except ice cream, which should be gobbled immediately.)

 Do you know if everyone in America gave $1 to their favorite charity, over $329 million would end up donated?
 That’s why when it comes to supporting causes you care about, no amount is too small to start doing good.
 It also doesn’t have to be complicated—a little bit of Google searching, and you can find local, national, and global foundations working to better the planet and all of its life.
+Here are some of our favorite organizations that we support to get you started on your own giving journey: Daughters for Earth, Fungi Foundation, Rodale Institute, and Urban Growers Collective.

 Do you love Ewaso Lions (and lions in general)?
 Are you in awe of the Urban Growers Collective?
 Interested in learning more about Rodale Institute’s mission to make our soil healthier?
 Tell your friends about your favorite organizations the same way you’d tell them about your favorite binge-watch shows.
 Show your support on social media.
 Get a tattoo with their logo.
 (No, okay, don’t do that.
 A laptop sticker could be cool though.)